signladmin/master/docs/intermediate-guide/pi-pool-tutorial/pi-node-full-guide/environment-setup.md

 sudo systemctl daemon-reload
 ```

-Let's add a function to the bottom of our .pienv file to make life a little easier.
+Let's add a function to the bottom of our .adaenv file to make life a little easier.

 ```bash
 nano ${HOME}/.adaenv